-In regards to Crisis Response Services, less than 13 agencies provide their own translation services (26%) in Diagnostic Evaluation (n=30) of Mental Health Treatment.
-This reflection proved surprising as it became a recurring trend in four service areas under Mental Health Treatment (Avg Providers=19) reported they provided their own translation services 35% of the time. than 13 agencies provide services such as Crisis Telephone Services (n=12), Walk-In Crisis Services (n=13), Crisis Outreach Services (n=10), and Crisis Residential Services (n=4).
+In regards to Crisis Response Services, less than 13 agencies provide services such as Crisis Telephone Services (n=12), Walk-In Crisis Services (n=13), Crisis Outreach Services (n=10), and Crisis Residential Services (n=4).
 When reviewing Case Management, 19 agencies serve approximately 1200 daily clients in all of Winnebago County.
-It is also worth mentioning that of their target population they serve, 38.9% are adults while they serve 61.1% of both adults and children in the community.
-Consistently throughout the environmental scan, fewer agencies reported servicing children than adults, and fewer agencies treated substance abuse disorders, compared to those treating mental illness.
+It is also worth mentioning that of the target population they serve, 38.9% are adults, while they serve 61.1% of both adults and children in the community.
+Consistently throughout the environmental scan, fewer agencies reported treating children than adults, and fewer agencies treated substance abuse disorders, compared to those treating mental illness.

-A full breakdown of survey results, along with the definitions for all the focus areas and service areas in the Community Support System Framework, can be found here.
+A breakdown of survey results, along with the definitions for all the focus areas and service areas in the Community Support System Framework, can be found in this full summary of the Environmental Scan.